wrp1002/PrefsGenerator/README.md

 # PrefsGenerator
 This python script will help to create a preferences plist file for you that's used with an iOS tweak.
 It's meant to be used to make quick rough drafts for preferences.

-So far, I'v only included cell types that I've used an am familiar with:
+So far, I'v only included cell types that I've used and am familiar with:
 ```
 PSGroupCell, PSSwitchCell, PSSliderCell, PSSegmentCell
 ```